 City Action - Participatory Planning and Design

-The Sheffield School of Architecture Summer School offers an exciting and challenging programme which will explore participatory practice.
+The Sheffield School of Architecture Summer School is an exciting and challenging programme which will explore participatory practice.
 The aim is to engage people with their urban environment to design distinct, vibrant and active places.

 The Summer School will give you an opportunity to experience studying at the Sheffield School of Architecture, which focusses on the social benefits of architecture and the built environment.
 The programme is ideal preparation for undergraduate and masters level study and for those interested in participatory action and socially conscious design.
 It is structured to allow students from different backgrounds and ages to attend.

 |Structure and brief||